projectsveltos/.github/profile/README.md

 ## ✨ What is the Projectsveltos?

-Sveltos is a Kubernetes add-on controller that simplifies the deployment and management of add-ons across multiple clusters.
+Sveltos is a Kubernetes add-on controller that simplifies the deployment and management of add-ons and applications across multiple clusters.
 It runs in the management cluster and can programmatically deploy and manage add-ons and applications on any cluster in the fleet, including the management cluster itself.
 Sveltos supports a variety of add-on formats, including Helm charts, raw YAML, Kustomize, Carvel ytt, and Jsonnet.

 <p align="center">
   <img alt="Sveltos Kubernetes add-ons management across clusters" src="https://github.com/projectsveltos/sveltos-manager/blob/dev/doc/multi-clusters.png" width="600"/>